-Now, back to the present, from my bed I could see the dining hall.
-I lay back down and noticed that there were car lights shining on the dining hall.
+Now, back to the present, from my bed, I could see the dining hall.
+I lay back down and noticed that car lights were shining in the dining hall.
 My first thought was, “Why are the dads trying to put the power back on?
-That’s stupid because when it’s out, its out.
+That’s stupid because when it’s out, it's out.
 We can’t do anything about it.”
 My next thought was, “Maybe some people are trying to rob the place!”
-The car pulled back so I went out of my room and mentioned to my mom that there were lights down at the dining hall.
+The car pulled so I went out of my room and mentioned to my mom that there were lights down in the dining hall.
 She knew what it was, so she jumped out of bed and ran around the other way to meet the policemen.
 The wind was blowing in all directions when I walked around the bunkhouse.
 I could see that the car was by the Hayashis’ trailer (family friends of ours that were out there) and I could also see a man walking toward me.
 He mentioned to another man “Oh, there is a person!”
-I thought to myself, “Yeah, of course I am a person...”
+I thought to myself, “Yeah, of course, I am a person...”
 He then shined a light in my face and shouted "Tribal police!
 Level 3 evacuation!
 You need to leave immediately!"
 That woke me up!
 They said the same thing to my mom, who had reached them at that point, then they left.

 My mom ran and woke up my grandparents, who very calmly prayed with her, asking the Lord to spare the Ranch if it was His will, but willing to praise and thank the Lord if He chose to take it.
 I woke up my friend’s family and gathered my things while Luke and my dad packed our car.
 My mom went around and woke up the rest of the people at the Ranch.
 The families with younger children were able to leave within 20 minutes but the rest of the families stayed because they wanted to help.